 You’ve gone through the process of finding the right Content Management System (CMS) provider to build your website.
 Then came the laborious process of design.
-Your marketing team filtered through hundreds, maybe thousands, of images, lost sleep over taglines, syntax and verbiage and changed the launch date of your site at least five times, but finally your site is live.
+Your marketing team filtered through hundreds, maybe thousands, of images, lost sleep over taglines, syntax, and verbiage and changed the launch date of your site at least five times, but finally, your site is live.

-But chances are, unless your CMS provider has made a concerted effort to ensure accessibility during the design and build process, your shiny new site probably isn’t accessible to people with disabilities.
+But chances are that unless your CMS provider has made a concerted effort to ensure accessibility during the design and build process, your shiny new site probably isn’t accessible to people with disabilities.
 To fulfill their obligations under the Americans with Disabilities Act (ADA) and other ADA-related laws and guidelines, CMS providers should build their platforms and the templates that power your website using the informative guidance supplied via the Web Content Accessibility Guidelines (WCAG) put forth by the World Wide Web Consortium (W3C).

 But the buck doesn’t stop there.
 Accessibility doesn’t fall squarely on the shoulders of your CMS provider at the platform level.
 There’s more to it.

 At AudioEye, we like to use the analogy of building an office complex.
 We work with your CMS provider, through an elite partnership, to provide guidance and ensure the “building” – or platform – is being built with accessibility in mind.